thegreenwebfoundation/developer-docs/src/docs/grid-aware-websites/plugins/netlify-edge.md

 After you have installed the `@greenweb/grid-aware-websites` package ([see steps](/grid-aware-websites/getting-started/)), you can use this plugin to:

-- Fetch the location of a user based on `geo` data that is exposed by the Netlify Edge platform.
+- Fetch the location of a user from the Netlify Edge context.

 ## Installation